-In 1895, a £200 donation from a benefactor, Mrs Sumner of Brunswick, provided the initial funds to rent a small house and run the crèche for a trial period to establish its benefits to the local community.
+In 1895, a £200 donation from a benefactor, Mrs T.J Sumner or before marriage known as Sarah Jones of Stony Park, Brunswick, provided the initial funds to rent a small house and run the crèche for a trial period to establish its benefits to the local community.
 The crèche formally opened on 30 October of that year, at rented premises in Burchett Street, Brunswick with Mrs Sumner as the first Committee President.

 The crèche proved very successful and, by 1907, had raised sufficient funds to construct a suitable building to accommodate a greater number of children.